 Working here gave me the opportunity to focus solely on building the studio from scratch, without having to worry about finding a bigger space as the team grew, or about utilities and housekeeping, which freed up my time and energy for the studio's projects.
 It has the warmest, most helpful and patient team that made our three-year stay and the transitions within that a seamless journey.
 The professional environment and services here were ideal for when we needed to have internal meetings or with our partners and clients.

 The office existed beyond the four walls of our team room, as we occupied the many spaces available for smaller team meetings or just quiet reflection.
 It was the ideal space to nurture a young organisation like ours.
 I also love that it is pet friendly so I could bring my adopted puppy Nemo in with me every day!

 Ministry proved to be the perfect space to make new friends and build a healthy and happy social life, especially for someone absolutely new to Mumbai!

 What does the future look like for Curry Stone?

 The future looks full of new challenges and opportunities for us to grow.
-The pandemic has shone more light on the glaring disparities in the living conditions and access to basic health services in the high density communities we work with, issues we were addressing right from the beginning.
-While the pandemic and the consequent lockdown may have slowed down our work, we are learning how to adapt and continue moving forward as we look at completing these projects with the communities and handing it over to them in the coming years, and take on similar work in the near future.
+The pandemic has shone more light on the glaring disparities in the living conditions and access to basic health services in the high-density communities we work with, issues we were addressing right from the beginning.
+While the pandemic and the consequent lockdown may have slowed down our work, we are learning how to adapt and continue moving forward as we look at completing these projects with the communities and handing it over to them in the coming years, and taking on similar work in the near future.

 Before you go...